ryouchinsa/sam3-tracker-mlx/README.md

 This code is to run the [SAM3 Tracker](https://huggingface.co/docs/transformers/model_doc/sam3_tracker) model faster on macOS devices using MLX.
 We improved the [MLX-VLM](https://github.com/Blaizzy/mlx-vlm) SAM3 Tracker code so that point, box, and mask input prompts are added.
 If we use the same image resizing and nomalization functions as [PyTorch Transformers implementation](https://github.com/huggingface/transformers), the result mask, iou_score, and object_score_logits are exactly the same between our MLX implementation and the Pytorch Transformers implementation.

+Install and run the SAM3 Tracker MLX model.

 ```bash
 git clone https://github.com/ryouchinsa/sam3-tracker-mlx.git
 cd sam3-tracker-mlx